Yulsn/YulsnApiClient/YulsnApiClient.Test/README.md

 }
 ```

+## Yulsn Test Environments

+Each environment has its own set of values stored in the `TestRepository` class.
+These values are used to create and retrieve test data.

+Setting these values for each environment is essential for the tests to run successfully.

 ## Running the Tests
 - When the api is running, run the tests from the console
 - Navigate to the `YulsnApiClient.Test` directory and run the following command: